svkucheryavski/mdatoolsm.gitbook/chapter4/text.md

 ```
 ![Scores plot with excluded object hidden.](fig10.png)

 Apparently the person with name `'Lars'` is not there.
-Now let us look at the hidden rows for the scores of calibration set.
+Now let us look if there are any hidden rows in the scores for calibration set.

 ```matlab
 m.calres.scores.showexcludedrows()